 Water levels can often change on the Choctawhatchee River.
 So at times, angler’s access may be limited to areas.
-Spring largemouth bass fishing is generally the best when water temperatures increase and bass prepares to spawn.
-Recommended baits are live shad if available or, of coarse wild shiners.
-When fishing artificial lures, loud crankbaits seem to be the best bait of choice to cover a lot of water.
+Spring largemouth bass fishing is generally the best when water temperatures increase, and bass prepares to spawn.
+Recommended baits are live shad if available, or, of course wild shiners.
+When fishing artificial lures, loud crankbaits seem to be the best bait to cover a lot of water.

 Choctawhatchee River Fishing

 The Choctawhatchee River has an excellent population of large bream.
-Bream fishermen should search the shorelines by spot fishing, as you would for bass to locate bream, when accessible.
+Bream fishermen should search the shorelines by spot fishing, as you would for bass to locate bream when accessible.
 Choctawhatchee River spawning activity for bream peaks during the full moon in April and May.
-Use wigglers, earthworms, and crickets with a split shot sinker on the lite line seem to work best.
+Using wigglers, earthworms, and crickets with a split shot sinker on the lite line that seem to work best.
 Bream will aggregate around spawning areas, as in most lakes.

 So, if you begin to catch fish, fish the area for spots within the same places.
 Crappie fishing will be at its best when they move in to spawn.
 Most crappies are caught below the Highway 20 bridge west of Ebro.
 Try fishing the backwater lake areas around woody debris with small crappie minnow jigs.

 During the spring on the Choctawhatchee River, striped bass and sunshine bass anglers should fish the river in the early morning or evening, generally better on an outgoing tide.
 Look for stripers feeding; they swim in schools around lots of shad.
 Cast into the activity with a lure mimicking a shad, and they will be sure to strike your lure.
 Large striped bass move upstream during their spawn, which runs as water temperatures approach 65-68 degrees.